 HMP Isle of Wight was opened in April 2009; it was formed by the clustering of three former establishments (HMP Parkhurst, HMP Albany and HMP Camp Hill).
 The 3 establishments are on the same basic location next to each other.
 Camp Hill was closed in 2013.
-The prison is run by HMPS as part of the South West region and has a capacity of 1139.
-The #1 governor is Andy Lattimore.
+The prison is run by HMPS as part of the South West region and has a capacity of 1085.
+The #1 governor is Dougie Graham, who has been in charge since May 2018.

 Parkhurst site: Originally a military hospital, Parkhurst became a prison in 1863 and in the late 1960s it became one of a maximum security prison.
 It now holds vulnerable prisoners/sex offenders and ordinary prisoners in mixed units.